UA-SRC-data/src-data-pipeline/sample_data/README.md

 NOTES:
-  * There are other directories with files which contain data but are either incomplete or i had questions about how to incorporate those datasets.
+  * There are other directories with files which contain data but are either incomplete or i had questions about how to incorporate those datasets. for now, just using the above directories.
   * I added a column/attribute called directory which corresponds to the directory from the data_loaders repository
-  * The column `variable_desc` i manually fixed to use ontology terms
+  * The column `variable_desc` i manually fixed to use ontology terms..
+We need a lookup file created in data_loaders to map these.